apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 ## Tessera Q2T Communication Changes

 MPS introduces a new QT2 endpoint `/residentGroups` to return the resident groups defined in Tessera.
 This endpoint is invoked at GoQuorum startup to retrieve all resident groups.
-These details are kept in memory in quorum, so the Private State Manager is able to resolve these resident groups to the corresponding private state.
+These details are kept in memory in quorum, so the [Private State Manager] is able to resolve these resident groups to the corresponding private state.

 ## Accessing a Private State

 Users will need to specify the private state they wish to operate on.
 For backwards compatibility, if a user connects without specifying the private state, the default "private" identifier will be used.
-If a "private" state is not configured, the user will only be operating on an empty read only private state.
+If a "private" state is not configured, the user will be operating on an empty read only private state.

 In order to specify a private state to operate on the user has 3 options: